sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 This is demonstrated in the example below.

-To make the transition table more interesting, we modify the phone's state machine to have an `OFF` state instead of a `BLOCKED` state.
+To make the transition tree more interesting, we modify the phone's state machine to have an `OFF` state instead of a `BLOCKED` state.
 See the state machine below:

 ![Phone state machine with off](img/model-based-testing/examples/phone_off_machine.svg)